SmartCambridge/timetable_matching/README.md

 **Note** that this processing requires access to archived SIRI-VM real-time bus data in the JSON format used by the University of Cambridge adaptive Cities Project.

 1. Clone this repository
-2. Obtain a copy of the `txc_helper` module from `https://github.com/jw35/operating_profile`
-3. If required, create and activate a Python virtual environment
+2. If required, create and activate a Python virtual environment
-4. Install dependencies: `pip install -r requirements.txt`
+3. Install dependencies: `pip install -r requirements.txt`
-5. Make a copy of `setup_environment.skel` as `setup_environment` and edit it to suite
+4. Make a copy of `setup_environment.skel` as `setup_environment` and edit it to suite
-6. `source setup_environment`
+5. `source setup_environment`

 Processing steps
 ================